 OSCAR team members know the Marines in their unit and use Combat and Operational Stress Control concepts to build unit and Marine resilience.
 OSCAR teams can assist their units by leading small-group discussions on topics such as: mindfulness, mental agility, self-care, total fitness, stress management, and sleep.
 These materials are available on the Marine Awareness and Prevention Integrated Training Dashboard.

 OSCAR team members are trained to recognize when something is troubling a Marine within the unit.
-OSCAR Marines can refer Marines to professionals and resources that can provide assistance in a variety of areas including relationships, finances, career concerns, and legal issues.
+OSCAR Marines can refer Marines to professionals and resources that can provide assistance in various areas including relationships, finances, career concerns, and legal issues.

 For more information on your OSCAR team or to find out how to become a team member, contact your unit’s Combat and Operational Stress Control (COSC) representative.
 If you need help, learn more about the resources available to you, visit the Community Counseling Program, Suicide Prevention Program, or Information, Referral, and Relocation Program.